 We try to convince ourselves that we were never so stupid that we did things for the sole purpose of impressing our peers.
 Our thoughts go to a form of confirmation bias that permits us to view such incidents in favorable terms that highlight when we did face peer pressure down during seminal moments in our life, and we conveniently forget those moments when pleasing our peers motivated us to do some pretty stupid things.
 We also infuse our current, more adult ideas on peer pressure with those of our youth.

 Psychologists say that we conveniently forget horrific, tragic moments for the purpose of attaining quality mental health.
 Anyone who has relived the horrific details of a tragic moment in their lives, thanks to a powerful drug such as a quality dose of morphine in the hospital, knows how and why the mind selectively remembers for proper mental health.
-Does the mind selectively selectively “misremember” stupid decisions we made in our youth, so that we can live with the belief that we’ve always made rational decisions?
+Does the mind selectively selectively “misremember” stupid decisions we made in our youth in the same way, so that we can live with the belief that we’ve always made rational decisions?
 Does this power to forget help us progress toward a final outcome by improving the ego, the self-esteem, and what have you?
 If that’s the case, why do we remember it one night, staring up at the ceiling at three A.M., during a mean case of insomnia.
 Is it as simple as we can handle it now, or does it have something to do with this idea that we’ve reached a point, in our progress, where we need to grapple with the stupidity of our youth before we continue to progress.
 We know we might be reaching here, and over complicating matters, but we don’t understand why we remember how stupid and vulnerable to suggestion we were, at three A.M., after conveniently forgetting about our failures for decades.

 I know this is going to be an unpopular statement, but a part of what kept me from ruining my faculties with an exclamation point were the state and local laws.
 I was not scared of police in the truest sense, but I feared what they might do to me if I did something to deserve it.
 If a judge asked me if I had a problem with alcohol, I would’ve said no, and I would’ve believed it.
 If the judge asked me if my family had a history with alcohol.
 I would’ve said no. Both would’ve been lies, but I would’ve said them out of fear.
 Why would I lie, under oath, to a judge?
 Look at me, do you think I’d do well in jail, and I’ve probably added forty pounds in the last twenty-five years.